Amid cancellation talk, Tokyo Olympics `focused on hosting’

 The Times of London, citing unidentified government sources, reported that the games will have to be canceled.
 It quoted an unidentified senior member of the ruling government coalition.

-“No one wants to be the first to say so but the consensus is that it’s too difficult,” the person said.
+“No one wants to be the first to say so but the consensus is that it’s too difficult,” the source said.
 “Personally, I don’t think it’s going to happen.”

 In a statement Friday, the local organizing committee did not address directly The Times story, but said the Olympics were going forward and had the support of Prime Minister Yoshihide Suga.